mahadeesh/Bee-tracking-and-stereomatching-files/README.md

 ## How to track a bee from any frame number

-To track bees from any point in the video, just feed in the respective frame number from which you would like to begin the tracking process.
+To track bees from any point in the video, just key in the respective frame number from which you would like to begin the tracking process.

 Say for instance you are tracking a bee which is present in the arena from frame 1 to frame 800.
 Assume for some reason that matlab is not responding after 500 frames.
 In that case, you might need to close and reopen matlab again.
 Now, instead of starting from frame 1 again, you could continue the tracking process from frame 499.
 This could be done by simply updating the ‘frame_number’ and ‘frame_count’ variable with the frame number from which you would like to continue the tracking process.
 Also, uncomment the ‘load’ command for the 4 output variables so that the tracked information from frame 1 to frame 499 will be loaded into the program when executing the program from frame 500 onwards.